MooersLab/scimaxuserconfig/README.md

 It has the keywords for the *exciting* cluster of projects.
 These keywords ease retrieval of the bibtex entries in JabRef.

-I add the keywords as tags to the PDFs by using the terminal based[tags]() program.
+I add the keywords as tags to the PDFs by using J.D> Berry's terminal-based [tag](https://github.com/jdberry/tag) program.
 These tags aid in the selection of PDFs with the finder in the Mac.
 All PDFs revelant to a manuscript have the manuscript's project number as a tag.
 These tags negate the desire to store PDFs in individual folders.